 Talking to an experienced personal injury lawyer about the types of Detroit car crash trauma you may be suffering from after your car accident is very important.
 Your attorney will help you get the benefits you need to pay for your medical bills and lost wages and the compensation you are entitled to for your pain and suffering.

-To learn more about types of Detroit car crash trauma, please check out my page “car accident trauma.”
+To learn more about types of Detroit car crash trauma, please check out my page “trauma after car accident.”

 Named a “Leader in the Law” and “Lawyer of the Year” by Michigan’s largest legal newspaper for his record-breaking auto accident verdicts, settlements and advocacy work in preventing wrecks, Steven Gursten heads Michigan Auto Law—a firm dedicated to serious motor vehicle accident injury cases and wrongful death lawsuits.